 We would like to offer our sincere support to anyone coping with grief.
 Enter your email below for our complimentary daily grief messages.
 Messages run for up to one year and you can stop at any time.
 Your email will not be used for any other purpose.

-Those wishing to share online words of comfort or a fond remembrance of Patricia with her family are encouraged to do so by visiting her memorial page at www.JohnVMorrisFuneralHome.com or our family’s Facebook page.
+Those wishing to share online words of comfort or a fond remembrance with the family are encouraged to do so by visiting Mary’s memorial page at www.JohnVMorrisFuneralHome.com.

 Blue Chip Farm Animal Refuge

 974 Lockville Road, Dallas PA 18612